emmett-framework/emmett/docs/dal/relations.md

 *New in version 0.4*

 One of the big advantages of using a relational database is, indeed, the ability of establishing relations between data.
 weppy provides some helpers to simplify the definition of those relations and to perform operations with related entities.
-Let's see a quick example in order to have an idea on how they works:
+Let's see a quick example in order to have an idea on how they work:

 ```python
 class Doctor(Model):